Photo by Sarah Buder

 It may not seem like much of a “getaway” to travel from one urban destination to another, but the City of Brotherly Love offers plenty of perks for culture-seeking New Yorkers looking to spend a few days in a slightly smaller city.

 In 2019, Philly saw a slate of cool new hotel openings, from business-centric stays to more boutique options.
-Located on the top 12 floors of the Comcast Center, the Four Seasons Hotel Philadelphia boasts a 60th-floor Sky Lobby with sweeping city views, plus 219 serene guest rooms and restaurants by acclaimed chefs Greg Vernick and Jean-Georges Vongerichten.
-For something trendier, try the Notary Hotel, which offers luxury lodgings in the former City Hall Annex, or Fitler Club, a private-club-meets-hotel with an unmatched spa.
+Located on the top 12 floors of the Comcast Center, the Four Seasons Hotel Philadelphia has a 60th-floor Sky Lobby with sweeping city views, plus 219 serene guest rooms and restaurants by acclaimed chefs Greg Vernick and Jean-Georges Vongerichten.
+For something trendier, try The Notary Hotel, which offers luxury lodgings in the former City Hall Annex, or Fitler Club, a private-club-meets-hotel with an unmatched spa.

 Philly is an exciting food city, offering dishes well beyond the beloved cheesesteak (although plenty of iconic establishments serve the namesake dish).
 Sample fine foods in the Reading Terminal Market, where stalls sling everything from cured meats to fresh cheeses and mouth-watering desserts.
 Or book a table at top-rated Philly restaurants such as Laurel in East Passyunk or Zahav in Society Hill.